 All five of the Family and Provider/Teacher Relationship Quality (FPTRQ) measures have been tested for item comprehension using cognitive interviews.
-Three of the measures have also undergone extensive psychometric testing (data from the pilot and field studies) and item analysis: a director measure, provider/teacher measure, and parent measure in early care and education (ECE) settings.
+They have also undergone extensive psychometric testing (data from the pilot and field studies, as well as from the pilot test of the FSS measures) and item analysis in early care and education (ECE) settings.